EN

 • INN and documents confirming tax registration with the Federal Tax Service.

-The standard time frame for opening an account is 3-5 business days, provided that a complete set of documents is submitted.
+The standard time frame for opening a settlement account in Russia is 3–5 business days, provided that a complete set of documents is submitted.
 Some banks may request additional information, including details about actual business activity, group structure, and the purpose of opening the account.
-After the account is opened, the tax authorities must be notified within 7 business days.
+After the account is opened, the relevant tax authority must be notified within 7 business days, in accordance with Russian tax regulations.

-Currency operations involving the transfer of funds between the Russian and foreign companies are subject to control.
-Banks require the completion of a transaction passport and reporting on contracts paid in foreign currency.
+Currency transactions involving the transfer of funds between Russian and foreign companies are subject to currency control in Russia.
+Banks may require the registration of transaction passports and the submission of reports for contracts denominated in foreign currency.
 Failure to comply with these requirements can lead to fines or the blocking of transactions.

-To register an LLC or accredit a branch (representative office) in Russia, a valid legal address must be provided.
+To complete company registration in Russia or accredit a branch (representative office), a valid legal address within the Russian Federation must be provided.
 This address will be used for tax accounting, official correspondence, and interaction with government authorities.

 • For an LLC: